melikyunusture/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.
-Technology Stack
-Django: A high-level Python web framework used for building the RESTful API.
-Django REST Framework: Provides tools for creating and managing RESTful APIs.
-PostgreSQL: A powerful relational database used for data storage.
-GraphQL: Allows for flexible and efficient querying of data.
-Celery: For handling asynchronous tasks such as sending notifications or processing payments.
-Redis: Used for caching and session management.
-Docker: Containerization tool for consistent development and deployment environments.
-CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

 #Team Roles